the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.8.3 =
+* Fix: SVG icons causing display problems in IE 11.
+* Fix: Removed code and support for using user names in user ID settings.
+Will now default to the user id attached to the access token.

 = 1.8.2 =
 * Tweak: Setting "Cache Error API Recheck" enabled by default.
 * Fix: Page caches created with WP Rocket will be cleared when Instagram Feed settings change.